 Sustainable Cosmetics Summit

 The growing use of natural / green materials in cosmetic & personal care products is regularly featured at the Sustainable Cosmetics Summit.
-The next editions of this executive summit will be in New York (28-30th September) and Paris (2-4th November).
+This international series now takes place in the major geographic regions of the world.
 More details are on the website

 Posted: May 14th 2020